Eye Injections for AMD Treatment: A Retina Specialist Answers Your Questions

 - On family members, who have to take a day off of work to accompany the patient, and

-- Even on retina specialists, juggling a number of eye injection patients
+- Even on retina specialists, juggling several eye injection patients

 For injections, “the goal would be that instead of having to come in every month for a shot, you may come in once every six months to get a shot.
 That doesn’t quite take away the needle, but at least it decreases the frequency of it.”

-There are other research initiatives looking into the possibility of eye drops for AMD treatment, notes Mettu, but that research is still in the very early stages.
+Other research initiatives are looking into the possibility of eye drops for AMD treatment, notes Dr. Mettu, but that research is still in the very early stages.

 Getting Enough Treatment

-Other questions concerned when a person might stop injection treatments, or at least reduce their frequency, if vision has improved.
-Mettu cautioned against decreasing injection treatment prematurely.
+Other questions concerned when a person might stop injection treatments, or at least reduce their frequency if vision has improved.
+Dr. Mettu cautioned against decreasing injection treatment prematurely.

 Suppressing Wet AMD

-Another way Mettu describes the goal of injections is to make Wet AMD go dormant with this treatment.
+Another way Dr. Mettu describes the goal of injections is to make wet AMD go dormant with this treatment.
 That means:

 - The disease is not active;